 - Avocado Oil – I use this oil on a daily basis for it’s high smoking point and mild flavor.

-Wild Sea Bass Recipe w/ Spinach & Mushrooms (video)
+Wild Chilean Sea Bass Recipe with Spinach & Mushrooms (video)

 - 1 to 1 ½ lbs wild Chilean sea bass